Skip navigation

 Each May, Speech & Hearing Awareness Month (sometimes called Better Hearing & Speech Month) provides an opportunity to raise awareness about communication disorders and how we can create more inclusive environments.

-Additional May DEI holidays
+Additional May holidays

 May 1